Are you considering using CBD oil for sleep? Do you have questions about safety, effectiveness, and legality?

 Sleep Hygiene

-Cognitive behavioral therapy is a form of treatment that involves working with a therapist to focus on changing behaviors that may be negatively impacting sleep.
+Cognitive behavioral therapy for insomnia (CBT-i) is a form of treatment that involves working with a therapist to focus on changing behaviors that may be negatively impacting sleep.
 Therapists can also help to uncover any psychological factors and suggest certain techniques that may be helpful.

 The Bottom Line

-Before using any natural remedy, be sure to speak with your physician about your particular situation and any current medications you may be taking.
-Like many other natural sleep remedies, CBD appears to be the most effective for short-term use.
+Before using any new supplement, be sure to speak with your healthcare provider about your particular situation and any current medications you may be taking.
+Like many other natural sleep remedies, CBD appears to be the most effective for short-term use for some people.

 The jury is still out on what the best form and dosage is for sleep, so for now, follow the recommended guidelines on the bottle you are taking and be sure to confirm that the type you are using is legal in your area.
-If you do decide to give CBD a try, be sure to take it roughly 60 minutes before bed so it has time to take effect.
+Working with a healthcare provider with expertise in using medical cannabis would be helpful to guide your therapy.
+If you do decide to give CBD a try, it could take 60 minutes before bed so it has time to take effect.

 Raina Cordell